Badel2/rust-framebuffer/README.md

 sudo usermod -aG video <username>
 ```

-Make sure to check out the starfield example as well!

 Basic documentation is available: http://roysten.github.io/rust-framebuffer/target/doc/framebuffer/.
 The documentation is a bit sparse, but I hope the examples can make up for that.